-The issue with concrete is that it can be really expensive.
+The issue with concrete is that it can be expensive.
 Plus, it is a hassle to put in.
 For those who are on a strict budget and who don’t have burrowing predators nearby, the concrete floor may be too much.
 Plus, concrete floors are really cold in the winter.

 If you decide to go with concrete, you will need to have it installed correctly.
 You will also have to add soft bedding and deep bedding for the winter.
-If you live somewhere with an intense winter, you might want to consider heating the coop since the concrete will be so cold.
+If you live somewhere with an intense winter, you might want to consider heating the coop, since the concrete will be so cold.

 Even though concrete is probably the best material to make your chicken coop floors from, wood is probably the most common.
 It provides a sturdy structure that is easy to use in different designs.
 It also does not hurt the chickens’ feet or create too cold of an environment during the winter.

 At the same time, wood is not an ideal option because it is more difficult to clean.
 Dirt and waste can easily get into the cracks of the wood grain.
 It can also rot out, especially if you live in an area prone to moisture buildup.
-Because it can rot and break easily, expect to replace it after some years.
+Since it can rot and break easily, expect to replace it after some years.

 Wood is an ideal option if you are looking for traditional coop flooring that won’t break the budget.
 It provides great structure and support, and you can even move the coop at a later point.
-This is not an ideal choice for chicken owners who live in a moist area or who do not want to replace their floors later.
+However, this is not an ideal choice for chicken owners who live in a moist area or who do not want to replace their floors later.

 The issue with this option is that it is actually really difficult to clean in practice.
 Instead of simply hosing it out, you have to rake underneath the coop and find a way to fit the rake through the center.
-It also can be really damaging to the chickens’ feet.
+It also can be damaging to the chickens’ feet.
 It can lead to sores, musculoskeletal issues, and broken toes.
 The wire could also be too cold during the winter.

-The only time you should select dirt as the coop flooring material is if you live in a location with minimal rain and burrowing predators.
+The only time that you should select dirt as the coop flooring material is if you live in a location with minimal rain and burrowing predators.
 You also have to be much more willing to clean out the dirt so that the chickens are not rolling in their own waste.